teckel12/LuaTelemetry/README.md

 * To flip between compass-based direction and launch/pilot-based orientation and location, use the dial
 * The launch/pilot-based orientation view is useful if model orientation is unknown
 * If model is further than 25 feet away, the launch/pilot-based view will show the direction of the model based on launch/pilot position and orientation (useful to locate a lost model)
-* The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up)
+* The script gives voice feedback for flight modes, battery levels and warnings (no need to manually set this up)
 * Voice alerts will play in background even if iNav Lua Telemetry screen is not displayed

 #### Configuration Settings